apprecio/flutter-billpocket/README.md

 If you wish to contribute a change to this repo, please send a [pull request](https://github.com/apprecio/flutter-billpocket/pulls).

 ## Acknowledgments
-This package was originally created by [Abel Tarazona](https://github.com/AbelTarazona).
+This package was originally created by [Abel Tarazona](https://github.com/AbelTarazona) and [Jared González](https://github.com/JaredLevi23).